 as you're entering Jim

-Thorpe, Pennsylvania
+Thorpe, Pennsylvania is

-and it's not in very fine taste,
+It's not in very fine taste,

-it's little garish,
+it's a little garish,

 but I'm sure it attracts

-the casual tourist,
+the casual tourist

-who's passing by and makes them wonder,
+who's passing by and makes

-he's a tourist trap.
+He's a tourist trap.

-(Native American music)
+(traditional Native American music)

-- The appropriation not
+- The appropriation, not

 just of Jim Thorpe's name,